school-of-data/okf-events-a/series/open-geodata-programme.md

 ### The team

-**Facebook’s Data For Good** team makes data available to researchers, non profits, and the public sector, enabling them to address some of the world’s greatest humanitarian issues.
+**Meta’s Data For Good** team makes data available to researchers, non profits, and the public sector, enabling them to address some of the world’s greatest humanitarian issues.
 Our partners leverage this data to address disaster response, health, connectivity, energy access, and economic growth.
 Privacy is built into all of our products by default; we use techniques such as aggregation and differential privacy to protect privacy.
 We have public datasets which are available on the Humanitarian Data Exchange, and private datasets which are only available to vetted non profits and researchers.

 **Open Knowledge Foundation (OKF)** is a global non-profit organisation focused on realising open data’s value to society by helping individuals and organisations access and use data to take action on social problems.
 OKF coordinates several global networks of non-profits and individuals aligned with its mission, including School of Data, a network of data trainers spanning more than 30 countries.